riskportal/network-tutorial/docs/4_clustering_statistics.md

-# Summary of Clustering Algorithms and Statistical Methods
+# Clustering Algorithms and Statistical Methods

-RISK implements several community detection algorithms and statistical tests to support functional annotation of networks.
 Clustering algorithms detect structured regions of varying size and compactness, while statistical methods evaluate overrepresentation of biological terms within these regions.
-The choice of algorithm or test depends on network scale, density, and biological context, influencing the resolution, granularity, and rigor of the resulting modules and enrichment results.
+The choice of algorithm or test depends on network scale, density, and biological context, influencing the resolution, granularity, and rigor of the resulting modules and overrepresentation results.

 ---